Dancing Cat Records

 Dancing Cat Records is a record label founded in 1983 by pianist George Winston to publish both his music and music in the Hawaiian slack-key guitar style.
 Its mission later expanded to cover other Hawaiian musicians.
 Dancing Cat's albums were originally distributed by Windham Hill Records.
-Since Windham Hill's buyout by Sony Music Entertainment in 2008, the label receives distribution from RCA Victor, but is not owned by Windham Hill or Sony Music.
+Since 2020, the record label has been distributed by Valley Entertainment.
+In 2024 Dancing Cat's Hawaiian Slack Key catalog was sold to Valley Entertainment.